maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

   :height: 324px
   :width: 576px

-But the upower data is located in `/var/lib/upower` and not at all hard to plot yourself, which I think might actually be more insightful:
+But the upower data is located in ``/var/lib/upower`` and not at all hard to plot yourself, which might actually be more insightful (although this graph is very basic):

 .. image:: /images/capacity_over_time_from_upower.png
   :height: 324px